Hadleigh-Schwartz/spellchecker/README.md

 # spellchecker

-One of the first projects I did in C - a spellchecker inspired by Harvard CS50 pset5
+One of the first projects I did in C - a spellchecker for Harvard CS50 pset5